hnl-ai/hpdstats/README.md

   - [Example Record - Ethnicities Category](docs/example_record_ethnicities.png)
 6. Use OCR([PyTesseract](https://pypi.org/project/pytesseract/)) to parse the text

 We then upload the data to AWS DynamoDB.
 Using Flask and DynamoDB's boto3 module, data is served to the [HPDStats website](https://hpdstats.com/).
+An example of the artifacts generated from the script can be viewed here: [Example Artifacts](https://honolulupd-artifacts.s3.us-west-1.amazonaws.com/2022-01-01.zip)